 Little kids are more informed than ever these days which sadly means they’re discovering the truth about Santa a lot earlier than generations past.
-If you want to keep your kids believing in Christmas for as long as possible, you will need to be prepared for the “Is Santa Claus real?” question when it strikes.
+If you want to keep your kids believing in Christmas for as long as possible, you will need to be prepared for the “Is Santa Claus real?” question when it inevitably comes at you.

 A tough question to answer